samseenarahmathulla/HotelBookings/README.md

   #TODO: wider use of devise by using default model methods and configuring more.Also mailers can be configured and send according to the use case.

 * Deployment instructions
-  Capistrano gem can be used for deployment.
+  Capistrano gems are used for deployment. gem "capistrano", "~> 3.7" gem "capistrano-rails", "~> 1.2" gem "capistrano-passenger", "~> 0.2.0"
-  #TODO: implement it.
+  gem "capistrano-yarn"
+  #Add this if you"re using rbenv
+  gem "capistrano-rbenv", "~> 2.1"

+  To Install:
+  bundle install
+  cap install STAGES=production
+  When deploying to server - Edit the 2 files and fill the server details in: config/deploy.rb and config/deploy/production.rb
-  Once done, run the following command in terminal: cap production deploy
+  Once done, Run the following command in terminal: cap production deploy

   This deploys all our code referenced from git to the server.